lagotto/lagotto/docs/deployment.md

 bundle exec cap production deploy
 ```

 You can replace `production` with other environments, e.g. `staging`.
-You can pass in environment variables, e.g. to deploy a different git branch: `cap production deploy BRANCH_NAME=develop`.
+You can pass in environment variables, e.g. to deploy a different git branch: `cap production deploy BRANCH_NAME=develop`, or to deploy using a different `.env` file: `DOTENV=example cap production deploy`.

 The first time this command is run it creates the folder structure required by Capistrano, by default in `/var/www/lagotto`.
 To make sure the expected folder structure is created successfully you can run: